PookiePepelsss/MultiRoblox-RAM/README.md

 - search and launch any game directly from the charts page

 **generator**
-- generate roblox accounts using a blox.gg api key
+- generate roblox accounts using a [bloxgen.net](https://bloxgen.net/) api key

 **settings**
 - general, themes, and sounds tabs